dennismogaka/SQL-SALES-ANALYSIS-/README.md

-# SQL-SALES-ANALYSIS
+--SQL-SALES-ANALYSIS
--- write a query to retrieve all records from a table name sampl_sales_data **SELECT COUNT(*) FROM `sample_sales_data`;**
+---write a query to retrieve all records from a table name sampl_sales_data **SELECT COUNT(*) FROM `sample_sales_data`;**

 /*Write a query to find average revenue*/